 Here is the O Antiphon for 19 December: O Radix Jesse

-Again O Lord is presented a the Liberator.
+Again Our Lord is presented as the Liberator.

 LATIN: O Radix Jesse, qui stas in signum populorum, super quem continebunt reges os suum, quem gentes deprecabuntur: veni ad liberandum nos, iam noli tardare.